How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 Ethanol Extraction

+Another popular method of extracting CBD from hemp is by soaking the plant in ethanol, another liquid solvent.
 Ethanol is a simple alcohol made from plant fermentation.
 Like butane, it's also colorless and flammable but has a distinct odor.

-Once the large plant molecules are removed, you have a product that has a consistency that's similar to runny, waxy peanut butter rich in terpenes, fatty acids, and cannabinoids.
-This is then is filtered, typically via vacuum distillation, to remove the alcohol and smaller unwanted plant molecules, leaving behind the concentrated resin.
+Once the large plant molecules are removed, you have a product that has a consistency that's similar to runny, waxy peanut butter, rich in terpenes, fatty acids, and cannabinoids.
+This is then filtered, typically via vacuum distillation, to remove the alcohol and smaller unwanted plant molecules, leaving behind the concentrated resin.

 The Pros: